q-m/q-m.github.io/_posts/2021-02-19-postgresql-federated-connection-and-custom-domain.md

 cases that I haven't considered that make it undesirable after all.

-One peculiar thing is that when you don't re-`IMPORT FOREIGN SCHEMA` after changing the data type, PostgreSQL still things it's an ordinary `VARCHAR` column, and will do the right thing.
+One peculiar thing is that when you don't re-`IMPORT FOREIGN SCHEMA` after changing the data type, PostgreSQL still thinks it's an ordinary `VARCHAR` column, and will do the right thing.
 So one solution could be to manually `CREATE FOREIGN TABLE` and use `VARCHAR` instead of `barcode` for the data type.
 This requires keeping the definitions manually in sync.